Ansila1234/Bank-daily-report-dashboard/README.md

 + License

 ## Features
-Data Integration: Integrated data from X sources, modeling Y tables and establishing Z relationships to create a robust data model.
++ Data Integration: Integrated data from 6 sources, modeling 4 tables and establishing 2 relationships to create a robust data model.
-Interactive Visualizations: Developed 7 key visualizations that provide insights into total value (₦1.85M), credit value (₦1.14M), debit value (₦708.8K), net value (₦427.8K), transaction volumes, and top customer metrics.
++ Interactive Visualizations: Developed 7 key visualizations that provide insights into total value (₦1.85M), credit value (₦1.14M), debit value (₦708.8K), net value (₦427.8K), transaction volumes, and top customer metrics.

-Automated Reporting: Automated the daily financial reporting process, reducing manual effort by [N%] and ensuring the management team has access to up-to-date information.
++ Automated Reporting: Automated the daily financial reporting process, reducing manual effort by 80-90% and ensuring the management team has access to up-to-date information.

-Performance Monitoring: Set up key performance indicators (KPIs) to track and monitor critical financial metrics, leading to improved response times and decision-making.
++ Performance Monitoring: Set up key performance indicators (KPIs) to track and monitor critical financial metrics, leading to improved response times and decision-making.

 ## Technology Stack
 Power BI: For building the dashboard and visualizations.